Softpanorama

 locate [-d path | --database=path] [-e | --existing] [-i | --ignore-case ] [--version] [--help] pattern...

-Locate provides a secure way to index and quickly search for files on your system.
-It uses index database to sped search but that means that it dependent of the currency of the database.
+Locate provides a quick method to search for files on your system.
+It uses index database but that means that it depends of the currency of the database.
 This is a deficiency: you buy speed at the expense of currency.
-The index database to make searching much faster then find. \
+The index database makes searching much faster then find. \

 -d path